parkerdavis1/birdsmakesound/blog/2020-06-24-whitewater-draw-mystery/index.md

 In the coming months, I would return to the recording and try to find any mention of this grunty-smoochy Northern Shoveler vocalization.
 The excellent Peterson Field Guide to Bird Sounds curated by Nathan Pieplow is my go-to resource for a concise yet near-comprehensive recorded catalogue of bird vocalizations in North America — but this sound was absent.
 I browsed the extensive offerings at the Macaulay Library and Xeno-Canto but still could not find this vocalization.
 Even the Birds of the World account had no mention of this vocalization as far as I could tell, though I often find text descriptions of bird vocalizations a bit inscrutable:

-<blockquote>McKinney (McKinney 1970) recorded rhythmical wheezy whe or thic or quiet took notes by males during copulation; also recorded one male giving a long sighing noise at copulation.
+<blockquote class="quote-largetext">McKinney (McKinney 1970) recorded rhythmical wheezy whe or thic or quiet took notes by males during copulation; also recorded one male giving a long sighing noise at copulation.
 Postcopulatory behavior by males usually includes a loud, nasal paaay, followed by a series of repeated calls.
 <figcaption>https://birdsoftheworld.org/bow/species/norsho/cur/sounds</figcaption>
 </blockquote>